eswat2/react-lift-state/README.md

 - react-scripts
 - [styled-components][styled-eh]

-There are 2 examples in Robin's article, you can see how they differ visually here _(just click the toggle element in the header to switch between them)_:
+There are 2 examples in Robin's article, you can see how they differ visually here:

 1. Snapshot:  _Search In A List_
 ![search][img-search]